mohammed0xff/micro-instagram/Version_3.0_Kubernetes_Integration/README-2.md

 ## We need to make our service accessable from the outside of the cluster
 how to do that?
-We have two options - there are more but we are going to examine two rn -
+We have three options - there are more but we are going to examine three rn -

 ### 1. Ingress:
-An Ingress is an API object that manages external access to the services within a cluster.
+Ingress is an API object that manages external access to the services within a cluster.
 It acts as a reverse proxy and provides features like SSL termination, path-based routing, and more.
 We would need to set up an Ingress controller (e.g. Nginx Ingress Controller) and configure an Ingress resource to route traffic from our local machine to the Service.
 Additionally, we would need to set up DNS or add an entry to our local machine's hosts file to map the desired domain name to the Ingress IP.